spiffin/spf_js/README.md

 original authors and to Jukka (Gocom) and Stef (Bloke) for feedback and help.

-Feautures include exporting scripts as files to a directory, optional “type” attribute `type="text/javascript"` and changing the tag argument from `n=` to `name=` to bring it in line with default css syntax.
+Features include exporting scripts as files to a directory, optional “type” attribute `type="text/javascript"` and changing the tag argument from `n=` to `name=` to bring it in line with default css syntax.
 Re-written for Textpattern 4.4.1 to mimic the Presentation \> Style tab.